Lionel Fatton, PhD

 Email: jtantillo84@webster.edu

-Kristina Touzenis, LMM
+Kristina Touzenis, LLM

 Faculty, International Relations